 Local Plan Policy or allocation Within distanc es of effect (Table A1) Likely operation/activiti es Likely effect if implemented European Site potentially affected Poten tial Mitiga tion Meas ures Appropriat e Assessmen t required? activity will need to be considered at the Planning Application stage.
 The Policy does provide for the protection of a hierarchy of protected sites with European sites (through Policy SP12) at the top of the protection list, this may aid any mitigation for European Sites.
 NE4 also provides for demonstration of avoiding / minimising any adverse effects of development.
 NE5 Protecting Open Space N/A None - this policy sets out the development management policy for open space.
 Any likely operation / activity will need to be considered at the Planning Application stage.
-N/A N/A N/A No Improved Open Space sets out the development management policy for new open space.
+N/A N/A N/A No Improved Open Space NE7 Reducing Flood N/A sets out the development management policy for new open space.
 Any likely operation / activity will need to be considered at the Planning Application stage.
-NE7 Reducing Flood Risk N/A None - this policy sets out the development N/A N/A N/A No
+N/A N/A N/A No Risk IV/A sets out the development IN/A N/A IN/A INU